 The transfer list is where you acquire new players and try to sell those players you don't want to keep.
 You are allowed a maximum of 50 players at any time.
 The bid page gives you an overview of all the players you're selling or bidding on.
 It also shows any transfers of former players from which you will receive money.

 Selling a player

 To sell a player you place him on the transfer list, which you do from the page of that particular player.
-You choose what price you're asking for him and he is placed on the transfer list.
-To get an idea of the player's value, you can use the Transfer Compare feature, and we would always suggest listing at a realistic price.
-A player however needs to have played at least one game for your team to be transfer listed, and you can't transfer list a player more times than he has played games for your team.
+You choose what price you want to ask for him and he is placed on the transfer list.
+To get an idea of the player's value, you can use the Transfer Compare feature, and we always suggest listing at a realistic price.
+A player, however, needs to have played at least one game for your team to be transfer listed, and you can't transfer list a player more times than he has played games for your team.
 This restriction does not apply to players promoted from your youth team, or to players that were on your team when you first became manager.
-The player will be on the transfer list three days before going to the club that has offered the most, provided somebody has bid for him.
+The player will be on the transfer list for three days before going to the club that has offered the most, provided somebody has bid for him.

 A sold player disappears off to his new club after the deadline expires, unless one of the clubs involved in the transfer is playing a match at the time, in which case he will arrive as soon as the match finishes.
 If a buyer is not found he will stay at your club.
 Remember, once you transfer list a player you cannot change your mind and remove him from the list.
 However, if you decide you need the player after all, you always have the option to buy him again yourself!

 Buying a player

 To buy a player you visit the player market, the transfer list, under the Club menu, via the World menu, or via the transfer search icon in the top right corner.
 You search for what kind of player you want and to make an offer you enter the page of the player by clicking on his name.
 You must raise the bid by 1 000 US$ or 2%, whichever is greater.
 If there is no current bid on the player you can bid the asking price, as long as this is equal to or greater than 1 000 US$.